bbauska/W3Cx-5of5/README.md

   alt="View of the JavaScript console." />
 </p>

-Without such tools, debugging JavaScript code is impossible.
-So you need to look at some basic tutorials on how to use the dev. tools of your browsers, since they differ from one another in the way they work
+<p>Without such tools, debugging JavaScript code is impossible.
+So you need
+to look at some basic tutorials on how to use the dev. tools of your browsers, since they differ from one another in the way they work
-- although the principles remain the same.
+- although the principles remain the same.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3-5">1.3.5 Discussion and projects</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->